 Mobile Device Management tools (MDM tools) provide an automated method to manage mobile devices that are owned by your business and also those user-owned devices that you want to allow to access your network.

 Some MDM tools are integrated into full Unified Endpoint Management (UEM) service that can also manage desktop setups.
 As the use of mobile devices for system access by employees out in the field increases, MDM software becomes more important for most businesses.
 This is not just an extra system management tool that only interests large corporations; small businesses and startups need MDM software as well.

-Here is our list of the eight best MDM software tools available in 2020.
+Here is our list of the eight best MDM software tools:

 - SolarWinds N-central EDITOR’S CHOICE A suite of system administration tools for IT departments and managed service providers that includes a mobile device management module.
 Suitable for both company equipment and user-owned devices, this MDM system installs on a bare metal server.

-- ManageEngine Mobile Device Manager Plus Manages Windows, macOS, Chrome OS, iOS, and Android mobile devices.
+- ManageEngine Mobile Device Manager Plus (FREE TRIAL) Manages Windows, macOS, Chrome OS, iOS, and Android mobile devices.
 It is available for installation on-premises or as a cloud service.